anagha-microsoft/ncr-mlops-hol/README.md

 <hr>
 <br>

 Credits are at the bottom of this page, thanks to all who helped.
-Help improve this lab by contributing to it.
+Help improve this lab by contributing to it.<br>

+This lab was authored in Jan 2020, and is dated in its functionality.
+Refer to the Azure docs and samples from the product team for the latest and greatest.

 ## 2. Audience